Pittsburgh International Airport: US Airways hub

-On October 1, 1992, the new terminal opened, with operations having been transferred overnight from the old terminal.
-(The old terminal was kept until 1999 to house remaining operations offices.)
-The new terminal had numerous innovative features, including an AirMall, with more than 100 retailers and eateries.
-The air mall and underground tram were considered cutting-edge.
+On October 1, 1992, the new terminal opened to rave reviews, dubbed the "airport of the future" by The New York Times.
+The new terminal had numerous innovative features, including a cutting-edge underground tram and an AirMall, with more than 100 retailers and eateries.
+The AirMall was open to local residents who were not flying and tenants were required to abide by "street pricing", prohibiting them from charging more for items or food than they did at locations outside the airport.
 The new landside/airside design construction eliminated the need for connecting passengers to go through security more than once.
 The airport was equipped to handle up to 35 million passengers per year.
 The modern and innovative Pittsburgh airport became a model for other airports around the world.
 Its design simplified aircraft movement on the airfield and enabled easy pedestrian traffic to the gates.

-US Air expanded with the new airport, and by 1995 they had nonstops from PIT to 91 airports, plus 28 more on USAir Express.
+USAir expanded operations with the new airport, and by 1995 they had nonstops from PIT to 91 airports, plus 28 more on USAir Express, and occupied 53 of 76 gates.
 In 1997 the airport handled almost 21 million passengers, more than any previous year.